The Patriot Post® · Good Bye, Old Man...

+The Patriot Post® · Good Bye, Old Man...

 A few years ago, we laid Dad’s wingman, my uncle, to eternal rest.
 On Sunday evening my father was reunited with my Mom, who preceded him in death in 1989, and his wingman.
 Today I join our family and friends to bid him farewell.

-I am my father’s youngest son.
-The difficult task of writing his obituary this week, was mine.
+I am my father’s youngest son, and the difficult task of writing his obituary, was mine.
 Since it was with his support and encouragement almost 20 years ago that I launched The Patriot Post, I believe it only fitting to honor his memory on our pages.
 He was a supporter in every sense of our mission advocating for Liberty.

 The short version of my father’s life was framed by this founding precept: “Man’s chief end is to glorify God and enjoy him forever.”
 But his obituary, combined with the aforementioned “Class of '44” column, more aptly tells his story — a story that will be familiar in some important ways to anyone with a family Patriot from the Greatest Generation.

 My father received the gift of life on March 3, 1923, and the gift of eternal life on October 25, 2015.
 He died at his east Tennessee home at age 92, surrounded by family.
 He was preceded in death by our Mom in 1989.
 He is survived by me and my four siblings, our spouses, 16 grandchildren and 11 great grandchildren.
 He is also survived by his brothers Bob (91) and Bill (90), and a large extended family.

 He was, and his family remains, very blessed with his second marriage, to Betsy, who also survived him.
 Betsy was steadfast by my father’s side for 25 years, and he loved and adored her until his last breath.